Dow Rises to Highest Level Since February

 "The signal that we can take away from that is that sentiment has not been hit sufficiently by the trade uncertainty that it puts business decisions in question," said Gabriela Santos, global market strategist at J.P.
 Morgan Asset Management.

-Stocks tied to commodities and global growth lifted large indexes Monday, with the energy, materials and industrials sectors rising.

-Some analysts expect strong economic and earnings figures to continue buoying large indexes and were encouraged by the latest trade headlines late last week.
+Many analysts expect strong economic data and earnings to continue buoying large indexes.
+Others have been encouraged by the latest trade headlines late last week.
 Negotiators from the U.S. and China have been working on talks to try to end their trade standoff ahead of planned meetings between President Trump and Chinese leader Xi Jinping at multilateral summits in November, The Wall Street Journal reported.

 Investors were also watching the Turkish lira Monday, as the currency's sharp declines this summer have fueled anxiety about the declines spreading to other emerging markets.
 It edged lower against the dollar Monday.